CHT2520-web-prog/intro-to-laravel/basic-CRUD-using-Laravel.md

 ### Seeding the Database

-In addition to creating migrations we can also seed the database, Laravel will populate our database tables with some sample data.
+In addition to creating migrations we can also seed the database.
+Laravel will populate our database tables with some sample data.

 Again, we will use Artisan, this time to create a seeder.
 Enter the following command into the XAMPP shell window.